 The development of smart cities aligns closely with several of the United Nations' Sustainable Development Goals due to their focus on creating sustainable, efficient, and inclusive urban environments.
 Here are the key SDGs that are directly linked:

-SDG 3: Good Health and Well-Being: Smart healthcare systems, air quality monitoring, and urban planning aimed at creating green spaces contribute to healthier living conditions.
+SDG 3: Good Health and Well-being: Smart healthcare systems, air quality monitoring, and urban planning aimed at creating green spaces contribute to healthier living conditions.

 SDG 6: Clean Water and Sanitation Technologies in smart cities help monitor and manage water resources, improve sanitation systems, and ensure equitable access to clean water.